Contact: Kevin R. Malone

 Nevada-registered trucks and buses do not meet the new standards.
 Heavy-duty

-diesel trucks are not required to undergo annual emissions inspections in
+diesel trucks are not required to undergo annual emission inspections in

 Nevada, but the department does conduct random testing and inspections at weigh